hdorado/slidify_presentation/index.md

 ## Variable Importance Plot

-You can see a top of relevance variables that explain the output
+You can evaluate the top of relevance variables that explain the output.

 ![plot of chunk block4](assets/fig/block4-1.png)